EstimatedEst. Read Time: 18 minutes

 forearm flexor pushups

-HOW TO DO IT: To make this one easier to visualize, consider taking one of your own muscle markers and drawing a line right across your knuckles.
+3. To make Forearm Flexor Push-Ups easier to visualize, consider taking one of your own muscle markers and drawing a line right across your knuckles.
 Focus on getting a bend through that portion of your hand by pushing down and through.

-WHAT MAKES IT EFFECTIVE: The wrist goes from an extended position to a neutral position just by pushing through that line on the hand.
+WHAT MAKES IT EFFECTIVE: In these Forearm Flexor Push-Ups the wrist goes from an extended position to a neutral position just by pushing through that line on the hand.
 This will safely and effectively activate the forearms.

 FOREARM EXTENSOR PUSH-UPS